Ronee Blakley

 Ronee Sue Blakley (born August 24, 1945) is an American actress, singer-songwriter, composer, producer and director.

 She is perhaps best known for her role as the fictional country superstar Barbara Jean in Robert Altman's Nashville (1975), for which she won a National Board of Review Award for Best Supporting Actress and was nominated for an Academy Award.
 She also performed roles in Walter Hill's The Driver (1978) and Wes Craven's A Nightmare on Elm Street (1984).

 Life and career

 Blakley was born in Nampa, Idaho, one of four children born to Ronald Blakley, a civil engineer, and his wife Carol (née Brown), who became a gay rights activist in support of Blakley's brother, Stephen.
-In addition to Stephen, Blakley had a brother John and a sister Marthetta.
+In addition to Stephen, Blakley has a brother John and a sister Marthetta.

 1970s

 Blakley released her self-titled debut album on Elektra Records in 1972.
 The album featured Blakley's original songs, self-accompanied on piano.
 Blakley also made the musical arrangements.
 The song "Bluebird" featured a duet with Linda Ronstadt.
 Blakley's songs were published by her own company, Sawtooth Music.

 Her second album, Welcome—produced by Jerry Wexler and recorded at Muscle Shoals Sound Studio in Alabama—was released on Warner Bros. in 1975.